Using Chains with Coverage

 6. Click Assign.

 7. Click OK.
-STK will automatically recompute your coverage.
+The STK application will automatically recompute coverage.

 8. Look at the 2D and 3D Graphics windows.

-You still don't have 100% coverage, but visually you can see that coverage has improved.
-By how much?
+Visually you can see that while you don't have 100% satisfaction, coverage has improved.
+But by how much?

 Determining Indirect Coverage Percent Satisfied